Lohith-reddy/CreditCardFraud/README.md

 ![image-3](https://github.com/Lohith-reddy/CreditCardFraud/assets/26896217/03a8abdd-4a8e-452d-8e64-1cfdf1a3a45d)

 Though iForest seems to do a good job, it doesn't provide flexibility that autoencoders do.
-One cannot prioritise fraud detection over false-positives.
+One cannot prioritise fraud detection over false-positives using Iforest.